-After three weeks in Sri Lanka, we continued on to the next leg of our journey to Southern India, starting in the beach town of Varkala.
+After three weeks in Sri Lanka, we continued on to the next leg of our journey to Southern India, starting in the gorgeous town of Varkala Beach.
 We ended up spending eight days there, which incidentally, is also the longest we had spent anywhere in eight weeks!

-We also decided to go to Varkala over Kovalam Beach because Steve had already been to the latter and as it turned out, he preferred Varkala after our stay because it had a nicer beach and wasn’t as touristy.
+We also decided to go to Varkala Beach instead of Kovalam Beach because Steve had already been to the latter before.
+Turns out he preferred Varkala Beach after our stay because it had a nicer beach and wasn’t as touristy.

 If you’re looking for an Indian beach town that has amazing food, fantastic yoga as well as just somewhere to stop and relax, then look no further.